aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/html-to-json/_index.md

 ---
-title: Convert HTML to JSON using Android
+title: Aspose Cells Cloud - Convert HTML to JSON on Android
-description: Utilizing the Aspose.Cells Cloud SDK for Android to convert a HTML format file to a JSON format file.
+description: Learn how to quickly convert HTML spreadsheets to JSON with the Aspose.Cells Cloud Android SDK.
+Get ready‑to‑use code samples and start integrating today!
 kwords: Excel, Convert HTML to JSON, REST, Android
 howto: How to convert HTML to JSON using Aspose.Cells Cloud Android library.
 ---